fjrefluxx/ESP32-LoRa-Workshop/README.md

 With the hint of contacting `C3` and the required parameter settings, participants will now need to send a message to a specific device and then wait for an answer.
 The contacted device provides them with a new parameter set and a 'personalized' key.

 ⚠ This key is bound to the participant device's sender address.
 Make sure that different participants (or groups) use different sender addresses for the next challenge to work.
-When not filtering for the receiver address, other participants may receive answer messages not intended for them and, thus, provides a challenge they must solve.
+When not filtering for the receiver address, other participants may receive answer messages not intended for them and, thus, provide a challenge they must solve.

 Participants will receive the following message for the next level:
 `868.3,125,8,5,0x12.
 Call 0x31 with your key '" + key + "'.
 But he's kind of a flipping character."`